davidglassborow/fsharp-wasm/readme.md

 The fastest code in the end was Chrome running javascript via Fable, which is shocking, but I guess larger tests might help dotnet native where the JIT gets time to kick in.

+I did also try and run the tests compiled with the WASI experimental nuget package mentioned above, and run via *wasmtime*.
+I was able to get it working with F# ok, and running general code, but found it crashes in the primes problem, and generally seemed to have problems with recursive functions in F#.

-My overall take away is just **how good** Fable is, and how fast in the browsers, and where as wasm helps C# run in the browser, we in the F# community are very lucky to have the other option of running on Javascript directly.
+My overall take away from all of this is just **how good** Fable is, and how fast it is in the browsers, and where as wasm helps C# run in the browser, we in the F# community are very lucky to have the other option of running transpiled Javascript directly.

 Happy Xmas to all,
 Cheers,
 Dave

 # Appendix